Esarhaddon: Accession

+War of Succession

 Though Sennacherib had foreseen the danger of keeping Esarhaddon near his ambitious brothers, he had not foreseen the dangers to his own life.
-On 20 October 681, Arda-Mulissu and another of Sennacherib's sons, Nabu-shar-usur, attacked and killed their father in one of Nineveh's temples.
+On 20 October 681, Arda-Mulissu and another of Sennacherib's sons, Nabû-šarru-uṣur, attacked and killed their father in one of Nineveh's temples.
 However, Arda-Mulissu's dreams of claiming the throne would be crushed.
 The murder of Sennacherib had caused some friction between Arda-Mulissu and his supporters which delayed a potential coronation and in the meantime, Esarhaddon had raised an army.
 With this army at his back he met an army raised by his brothers at Hanigalbat, a region in the western parts of the empire, where most of the soldiers deserted his brothers to join him and the enemy generals fled.
 He then marched on Nineveh without opposition.

 Six weeks after his father's death he was accepted and recognized as the new Assyrian king at Nineveh.
 Shortly after taking the throne, Esarhaddon made sure to execute all conspirators and political enemies he could get his hands on, including the families of his brothers.
 All servants involved with the security of the royal palace at Nineveh were "dismissed" (i.e. executed).
-Arda-Mulissu and Nabu-shar-usur survived this purge as they had escaped as exiles to the northern kingdom of Urartu.
+Arda-Mulissu and Nabû-šarru-uṣur survived this purge as they had escaped as exiles to the northern kingdom of Urartu a vassal state of the Assyrian Empire in Anatolia.
 The frequent mentions of Arda-Mulissu and Esarhaddon's other brothers in his inscriptions indicates that he was surprised and bothered by their actions.
 Esarhaddon's own inscription chronicling his entry into Nineveh and his purge of those in support of the conspiracy reads as follows:

 Reign

+On 1 Nisannu (Mar/Apr, 680 BCE), Esarhaddon celebrated New Year and the start of his regnal Year 1, the formal beginning of his reign following the accession year (last year of the regnal year of Sennacherib).